arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 We use [**latitutde**](https://en.wikipedia.org/wiki/Latitude) and [**longitude**](https://en.wikipedia.org/wiki/Longitude) to describe locations on Earth.
 If you have any data that includes latitude and longitude, you have geospatial data!

 While geospatial data could be a specific **point**, give by a single set of latitude/longitude coordinates, it could also be a **line segment** connecting two locations, a series of line segments connecting a sequence of points, or a **polygon**, which is a region enclosed by points connected with line segments.
-These are the kinds of geospatial data that maps do a particularly good job of presenting.
+These are the kinds of geospatial data that you will need to draw a map.

 More than Maps
 -------------------

-While maps can be an extremely effective way to display geospatial data, not all geospatial discovery is easily represented by maps, nor are maps the most effective way to study some questions.
+While maps can be an extremely effective way to display geospatial data, not all geospatial discovery is easily represented by maps, nor are maps the most effective way to study some geospatial questions.

 For example, a [study by the CHOP Policy Lab](https://link.springer.com/content/pdf/10.1007/s11524-022-00633-7.pdf) used geospatial data both about patient addresses and the locations of trees and other vegetation throughout the city of Philadelphia to study whether living near green spaces impacts the number of exacerbated asthma attacks experienced by children.

-While this study relies heavily on geospatial data, including "satellite imaging and high resolution groundcover data," it doesn't produce any maps.
+While this study relies heavily on geospatial data, including "satellite imaging and high resolution ground cover data," it doesn't produce any maps.
 Instead, the researchers process the location information they have about both patient addresses and the geographic location of greenery to find relationships between living near vegetation and exacerbated asthma.

 ### Classic Example: London's 1854 Cholera Outbreak

 In the mid 1800s, the modern idea of germ theory was still in its nascent stages, one of several competing ideas about how diseases spread.
 Learning how diseases spread, cholera in particular, was of great concern because cholera was traveling along global trade routes to become a pandemic.

-Ultimately it was determined that cholera is an infection caused by a water-born bacteria, [Vibrio cholerae](https://www.who.int/news-room/fact-sheets/detail/cholera).
+Ultimately it was determined that cholera is an infection caused by a waterborne bacteria, [Vibrio cholerae](https://www.who.int/news-room/fact-sheets/detail/cholera).
 How did scientists figure out that cholera was spread by water?
 Using geospatial data!

 In 1854, the city of London experienced an outbreak of cholera, with a particularly high number of cases among people who lived in near Broad Street in the Soho district.
 London kept good records of deaths so doctors, including one named John Snow, were able to put all of the cholera deaths on to a neighborhood map, shown below: